 - You value hard work.
 Nothing was given to you on a silver platter.
 You had to work hard to get what you want.

 - You’re grateful once you work your way out of being “poor.”
 You had to work hard to get to where you are now as an adult.
 You weren’t given a free college education—you had to work for it.
+You may have taken out loans, such as title loans, to make ends meet.
 Same goes for your nice apartment.
 It all took hard work and perseverance—something that those who grow up rich don’t always understand.